nameofname/base-react-app/README.md

 https://bundlephobia.com

-## Questions to answer ;

-??? - what should i use for routing
-- please try out code splitting with import statement X - how about redux ?
-X - what about fetching data?
+## TODO :

+- create api integration
-X - what if i have to use graphql?
+- create visualization - what kind of graphing could i use to represent this information, if any?
+- implement code splitting time permitting.

 SVG files downloaded from here : https://www.flaticon.com